Ged History, Family Crest & Coats of Arms

-The age-old Pictish-Scottish family name Ged is derived from the place called Geddes in the English county of Yorkshire
+The age-old Pictish-Scottish family name Ged is derived from "an old family of this name, Ged of Beldridge near Dunfermline, Fife."

 Early Origins of the Ged family